deckhouse/virtualization/docs/INSTALL.md

 | Stable         | Stable update channel for clusters where active work is finished and mostly operational.
 Functionality updates to this update channel do not reach this update channel until two weeks after they appear in the release.                                           |
 | Rock Solid     | The most stable update channel.
 Suitable for clusters that need a higher level of stability.
 Feature updates do not reach this channel until one month after they are released.                                                                                    |

-Virtualization module components can be updated automatically, or with manual confirmation as updates are released in update channels.
+The `virtualization` module components can be updated automatically or with manual confirmation, as updates are released in update channels.

 {{< alert level="warning" >}}
-In module upgrades, the components can be divided into two categories:
+When considering updates, the module components can be divided into two categories:

-- Virtualization resource management components (control plane)
+- Virtualization resource management components (control plane).
 - Virtualization resource management components ("firmware").

 Updating control plane components does not affect the operation of already running virtual machines, but may cause a brief interruption of established VNC/serial port connections while the control plane component is restarted.